 Kmart additionally offers luggage sets, costing between $49 for a three-piece soft-sided luggage set and up to $85 for a two-piece hard case combo.
 Another option is the Kmart 6-Piece Luggage Set which retails for $79 and includes an expandable upright bag with a retractable handle, a gym bag, a tote bag, a toiletry bag and a laundry bag.

 Aside from finding out which brand of luggage Aussie consumers love most, our research identified the following drivers of customer satisfaction:

-Deciding between the two will depend on what you’re looking for in a suitcase.
+Deciding between a hard-sided and a soft-sided luggage will depend on what you’re looking for in a suitcase.
 Soft shell suitcases are typically lightweight and allow you to squeeze in just a few more items, ideal for those who overpack or those who pick up too many souvenirs.
-Two in five (38%) respondents to our survey said they generally pack too much when they travel.
+This might be useful if you’re anything like the third of people (39%) who said they generally pack too much when they travel.

 So, whichever type of luggage you go with, we hope you’ve found our ratings helpful and can tick off one more item of the holiday packing checklist!

 This report was written by Canstar Blue’s Content Projects Lead, Dean Heckscher.
 He’s our resident expert on all things automotive, health & fitness, streaming and more.
 Dean is also one of Canstar Blue’s customer research report producers, helping to turn complicated subjects into easily-digestible information for our readers.
 He’s passionate about helping consumers make better-informed purchase decisions on all manner of consumer goods and services.